The Hidden Scale Of Human Modification

 For example,

-Or any tweaks and sports and things like that.
+Or any tweaks in sports and things like that.

-Even though it's not one of the recommended use,
+Even though it's not one of the recommended uses,

 Let's say,

-The amount of people that I know that are rather keen to take all the pills and the supplements rather than getting a good night's sleep,
+Data trials let's say driven by distrust of traditional medicine and amplified by influencers as well so yeah the amount of people that i know that are rather keen to take all the pills and the supplements rather than getting a good night's sleep,

 Going to the gym,